gidden/opt-int-old-cyclopts/README.md

   * install the cyclopts library using the above process
   * add the include directory to your PATH variable (if in a non- standard location)
-  * run cmake and make on the files in the examples directory (normal practice is to make a build directory, e.g. mkdir build && cd build && cmake ../ && make && ./app)
+  * run cmake and make on the files in the examples directory